 Biology, Biotechnology, & Bioinformatics (Frontiers I)

 This program explores current topics in biology and biotechnology.
 Participants become part of a crowd sourcing initiative to develop new antibiotics, learn about the pollinator crisis and work with a computer simulation involving bee behavior, investigate how molecular biology and genetic barcoding can reveal environmental concerns.
-The roots of biotechnology are also covered in two fun exercises – fermenting root beer and making liquid nitrogen ice cream. *Students who attend this Frontiers I session may be interested in continuing to explore topics in the Frontiers II session: Pre-Health/ Pre-Med.
+The roots of biotechnology are also covered in two fun exercises – fermenting root beer and making liquid nitrogen ice cream.

 Biomedical Engineering (Frontiers I)

 At the crossroads of engineering, biology, and medicine lies an exciting science making historic breakthroughs that are extending lives, re-enabling the disabled, and vastly improving the quality of life.
 This is biomedical engineering, and WPI is at the forefront of research that is leading to many of these breathtaking developments.
 In this program, participants will develop innovative solutions to real world problems.
-They will also build and test prototypes in this exciting field to begin addressing our Nation's medical needs. *Students who attend this Frontiers I session may be interested in continuing to explore topics in the Frontiers II session: Pre-Health/ Pre-Med.
+They will also build and test prototypes in this exciting field to begin addressing our Nation's medical needs.

-Chemistry and Biochemistry (Frontiers I)
+Chemistry & Biochemistry (Frontiers I)

 Shrink down to the world of molecules and explore how life functions at one of its most fundamental levels.
-Combine the newest technologies in the fields of chemistry and biochemistry to explore what happens when molecules collide; peel apart proteins and DNA; discover how enzymes work; and use computer modeling to see what biomolecules look like in 3-D. Participants see how chemistry can make color, fire, light, and electricity; and use the latest genetic and biochemical techniques to create organisms that glow. *Students who attend this Frontiers I session may be interested in continuing to explore topics in the Frontiers II session: Pre-Health/ Pre-Med.
+Combine the newest technologies in the fields of chemistry and biochemistry to explore what happens when molecules collide; peel apart proteins and DNA; discover how enzymes work; and use computer modeling to see what biomolecules look like in 3-D. Participants see how chemistry can make color, fire, light, and electricity; and use the latest genetic and biochemical techniques to create organisms that glow.

-Civil and Environmental Engineering (Frontiers I)
+Civil & Environmental Engineering (Frontiers I)

 The field of civil and environmental engineering is essential for improving the quality of life in society and protecting the environment.
 This discipline includes sustainable design and construction of roads, bridges, tunnels, dams, tall buildings, water and waste-water treatment plants among others.
-Participants learn about different areas of civil and environmental engineering, and also complete hands-on projects involving laboratory testing of materials and structures, computer analysis and design of structures, water quality sampling and testing, and computer analysis to understand how human activities affect water quality in the environment. *Students who attend this Frontiers I session may be interested in continuing to explore topics of sustainability in the Frontiers II session: Global Sustainability.
+Participants learn about different areas of civil and environmental engineering, and also complete hands-on projects involving laboratory testing of materials and structures, computer analysis and design of structures, water quality sampling and testing, and computer analysis to understand how human activities affect water quality in the environment.

 Computer Science (Frontiers I)